xcsilverio7/FIFA-22-Data-Analysis/FIFA.md

 2024-02-12

 This is my analysis of the FIFA 2022 Data set.
 The dataset was found on sportsstatistics.com, a website created by Thomas Nielsen.
-The dataset was created on June 16, 2022.
-The data contains information about the video game FIFA 22.
-Some of the information includes player statistics.
+Created on June 16, 2022, the data contains player statistics from the video game FIFA 22.
 ``` r
 #Loading in necessary libraries and removing unwanted messages.
 library(tidyverse)